Thinkmill/monorepo/README.md

 import BaseSelect from "react-select/base";
 ```

 Let's say we have a function for filtering called `createFilter`, we know we might want to change the API of it in the future though but we're not doing it now because _some reason_.
-We wan people to be able to use `createFilter` and it's used by `BaseSelect` right now.
+We want people to be able to use `createFilter` and it's used by `BaseSelect` right now.
 We want to change the function that we use for filtering in the future but we don't want to do a major version when we do(let's assume the behaviour won't change)/we still want to expose that `createFilter` function for consumers so we'll expose it as `react-select/filters` so it can be imported like this:

 ```js
 import { createFilter } from "react-select/filters";